 This is when the movie settles into your standard collection of creepy music stings, strange happenings and endless shots of the doll just sitting there looking fucking evil.
 At one point Mia goes into the apartment building’s basement to retrieve something, leaving her baby all alone proving to us she actually is a pretty shitty mother, only to have a close encounter of the demonic kind.

 Horror films have one job and that is to scare you, whether that be through slow buildup of dread or from cheap jump scares, but director John R. Leonetti failed to do any of that.
 Its ninety minute running time felt like two hours, and causing numerous yawns with nary a hair standing on end.
 The film is littered with your standard movie clichés such as the helpful priest (Tony Amendola), the book store owner (Alfre Woodard) that will supply expository information, and the doubting husband.
 What it didn’t have was all the scares that are supposed to break up those things so you don’t fall asleep.
 It is also not helped by the fact that when we finally see the demon it looks like the one from Insidious, only without the Darth Maul facial tattoos.

 No greater crime can be committed by a horror movie than to bore its viewer, and this one is guilty of that in spades.
 Hell, the doll the movie is named after doesn’t even do anything.
 Now I didn’t expect Chucky levels of murder and mayhem, but it didn’t even blink an eye or slowly rotate its head creepily.
 It just sat there like a lump.
-Everything was left up to the ghost/demon to do, which is also something the film kept getting confused; as to which it was dealing with.
+Everything was left up to the ghost/demon to do, which is also something the film kept getting confused with.
 Avoid this film unless you are suffering from insomnia.

 Note: The “real” Annabelle doll was actually a Raggedy Anne doll and not some spooky-ass porcelain doll that no one in their right mind would purchase.